vitor-rc1/vitor-rc1/README.md

 My name is Vitor and i'm from Minas Gerais, but currently living in **SP**.
 Passionate about technology, develop solutions that serve people and solve complex problems.
+Currently acting as iOS developer at XP Inc.

 <h3 align="left" >Connect with me:</h3>